Student Handbook

 *Warren County School System does not discriminate on the basis of race, sex, color, religion, national origin, age, or handicap in the provision of education opportunities, activities, or other administered programs.

-*Parents will have access to system/school report cards when released by the State Department of Education and available through the State Department of Education website or at the school and/or district office.
+*Parents will have access to system/school report cards when released by the State Department of Education and available through their website (www.tn.gov/education) or at the school and/or district office.

-*Parents will be informed if their child is enrolled in a school identified for improvement, corrective action, or restructuring.
+*Parents will be informed if their child is enrolled in a school identified for improvements.
 The Warren County School System will furnish an explanation of what this means, academic comparisons with district and state, steps being taken to improve achievement, parent involvement, etc.

-*Parents must receive annual academic results (mid-nine weeks reporting periods, end of nine weeks reporting periods, TCAP Achievement results (grades 3-8), Writing Assessment (grades 5, 8, 11), End-of-Course and Gateway Exams) in a timely manner as required by local Board policy and the Tennessee Department of Education.
+*Parents must receive annual academic results (mid-nine weeks reporting periods, end of nine weeks reporting periods, TNReady Achievement results (grades 2-8) in a timely manner as required by local Board policy and the Tennessee Department of Education.

-*Parents of a student identified as limited English proficient (ELL – English Language Learner) must be notified in a timely manner of their child’s participation in an ESL Program, details of the program, rights to waive participation, and specific information on the child’s level of English proficiency.
+*Parents of a student identified as limited English proficient (EL – English Learner) must be notified in a timely manner of their child’s participation in an ESL Program, details of the program, rights to waive participation, and specific information on the child’s level of English proficiency.

-*A parental involvement policy is available in the school’s handbook or in individual school’s offices.
+*A parental involvement policy is available in individual school’s offices or on the district website (www.warrenschools.com).

 Title I Schools: A written parental involvement policy will be developed jointly with and distributed to parents of children participating in Title I Programs.
 This includes an annual meeting for parents to inform them of their school’s participation in programs (ex.
-Title I) funded under the No Child Left Behind Act.
+Title I) funded under the ESEA/ESSA.

 *Schools and parents must be notified of school wide program authority under which schools can consolidate funds from federal, state, and local sources to upgrade the educational program of the entire school (qualification: 40% of students must be from verified low income families).

-*Section 9532 of the NCLB Act shall provide any student who attends a persistently dangerous school, or any student who has been the victim of a violent crime while at school, the opportunity to attend a safe school.
-The appropriate paper work and procedure is on file in your principal’s office.
+*Unsafe Schools Choice Policy shall provide any student who attends a persistently dangerous school, or any student who has been the victim of a violent crime while at school, the opportunity to attend a safe school.
+The appropriate paperwork and procedure is on file in your principal’s office.

 *PPRA (Protection of Pupil Rights) Amendment affords parents and students, who are 18 or emancipated minors certain rights concerning our conduct of surveys, collection, and use of information for marketing purposes, and certain physical exams.
 More information is available in the school or central office.